Toledot Yeshu: English versions

-The first English translation was an anonymous 1823 edition by Richard Carlile.
+The first English translation was an anonymous 1823 edition published by Richard Carlile.
 In 1874, Sabine Baring-Gould published The Lost and Hostile Gospels, which included lengthy summaries of two versions of the Toledot – one called the Wagenseil and one called the Huldreich (so named from the editor of a 1705 Latin edition) – as well as quotations and descriptions of apocryphal and lost gospels of early Christian history.
 He regarded the Toledot as being a kind of early anti-Christian folklore, largely motivated by the oppression suffered by Jews.

 In 1903, G.R.S.
 Mead, a well known Theosophist, published Did Jesus Live 100 BC?, which treated the Toledot Yeshu as sufficiently authentic and reliable to postulate, on the basis of its mention of historic figures such as Queen Helene, that Jesus actually lived a century earlier than commonly believed.
 Baring-Gould (page 71) notes that, although the Wagenseil version named the Queen as Helene, she is also expressly described as the widow of Alexander Jannaeus, who died BC 76, and whose widow was named Salome Alexandra, who died in BC 67.

 In 1937, the Jewish New Testament scholar Hugh J. Schonfield published According to the Hebrews, which theorized that the Toledot was considerably more ancient than commonly thought and may have originally been derived from the Gospel of the Hebrews, a lost (and presumably heretical) book mentioned by name, but not otherwise described, in some early Christian literature.

 However, scholarly consensus generally sees the Toledot Yeshu as an unreliable source for the historical Jesus.
 (Note: According to Van Voorst, "It may contain a few older traditions from ancient Jewish polemics against Christians, but we learn nothing new or significant from it".
 Jane Schaberg, on the other hand, contends that the Toledot lends weight to the theory that Mary conceived Jesus as the result of being raped.
 However, according to Van Voorst, "Schaberg provides no evidence that the Toledot Yeshu traditions may be reliable, even reaching back behind Matthew and Luke, in the face of overwhelming consensus that they are not".)

 These books provided translations of the Toledot.
 Mead included some indelicate verses which Schonfield censored, but Schonfield was the more erudite scholar, and he identified Talmudic and Islamic passages that may have supplied the content of the Toledot Yeshu.

 An English translation by Isaac Gantwerk Mayer, a Jewish musician and writer, is available in its entirety at the Open Siddur Project.
 Along with the translation, a fully vocalized and cantillated version of the original Hebrew text is included.
 This translation was first published online in 2023.